Anne-Andresen/DICOM_processing/README.md

 The final img becomes a gray scale img  without shadows which is registered to the fixes domain, and is saved on the same name as the original non registered img in DICOM format

+If code is utilized please do cite.
+Feel free to start an issue if there is any problem with the code, im happy to help.